Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Experiments

 \subsection{Experimental Results with \sysname}

-To understand the importance of \texttt{stage 1} in FLASH methodology, we identify a baseline training with uniform layer sensitivity driven \textit{pre-defined sparse training} (PDST) in FL.
-Table \ref{table:results_flash} details the performance of FLASH at different levels of $d$, for various choices of sparse learning methods.
-In particular, as we can see in Table \ref{table:results_flash} column 5 and 6, the performance of both NST and PDST produced models cost heavy accuracy drop at ultra low parameter density $d = 0.05$.
-For example, on CIFAR-10 ($\alpha=0.1$), models from NST and PDST sacrifice an accuracy of $16.35\%$ and $5.32\%$, respectively.
+To understand the importance of \texttt{stage 1} in FLASH methodology, we identify a baseline training with uniform layer sensitivity-driven \textit{pre-defined sparse training} (PDST) in FL.
+Table~\ref{table:results_flash} details the performance of FLASH at different levels of $d$.
+In particular, as we can see in Table~\ref{table:results_flash} columns 5 and 6, the performance of the model for both NST and PDST drops at ultra-low parameter density $d = 0.05, 0.01$.
+For example, on CIFAR-10 ($\alpha=0.1$), models from NST and PDST sacrifice accuracy of $16.35\%$ and $5.32\%$, respectively.
 However, at comparatively higher density ($d=0.1$), both can yield models with a lower accuracy difference from the baseline by around $6.46\%$ and $2.82\%$.
-SPDST, on the other hand, can maintain \textbf{close to the baseline accuracy} at even ultra-low density for all data partitions.
-Interestingly, for majority of the cases, it even outperforms JMWST yielded models. \textit{These results clearly highlight the efficacy of both sensitivity driven sparse learning (as SPDST > PDST) and early mask convergence (as SPDST $\approx$ JMWST) in FL settings}.
+SPDST, on the other hand, can maintain \textbf{close to the baseline accuracy} at even ultra-low density for all data partitions and, interestingly, even outperform JMWST ($r_{int}=1$) for the majority of the cases. \textit{These results highlight the efficacy of both sensitivity-driven sparse learning (as SPDST > PDST) and early mask convergence (as SPDST $\approx$ JMWST) in FL settings}. \textit{Importantly, for increased $r_{int}$ in JMWST, we observe a consistent improvement in accuracy}.
+The inferior accuracy at $r_{int}=1$ can be attributed to the mask divergence caused by frequent noisy gradient updates.
+We thus believe efficient hyperparameter search including $r_{int}$ is essential for the sparse FL model's improved performance.
+Also note that JMWST requires additional communication of non-zero weight indices for rounds that masks are updating, contrasting SPDST, with clients not needing to send the mask at all, \textit{allowing us to yield proportional communication saving as the model density}.
+Fig.~\ref{fig:flash_round_vs_acc} shows the accuracy vs. comm. round for the two proposed methods on different data distributions.

-\textit{Importantly, for increased $r_{int}$ in JMWST, we observe a consistent improvement in accuracy}.
-The inferior accuracy at $r_{int}=1$ can be attributed to the mask divergence caused by frequent noisy gradient dependent update.
-We thus believe efficient hyperparameter search including $r_{int}$ is essential for sparse FL model's improved performance, particularly for JMWST.
-Moreover, JMWST requires additional communication of non-zero weight indices, contrasting SPDST, where clients do not need to send the mask at all, \textit{allowing us to yield proportional communication saving as the model density}.
-Fig. \ref{fig:flash_round_vs_acc} shows the acc. vs. round comparison among the two proposed methods on different data distributions.
+\textbf{Extreme sparse learning.} For CIFAR-10, CIFAR-100, and TinyImageNet, which are trained on a comparably more complex model (ResNet18), we also explore the extremely sparse training scenario where clients train only $1\%$ of the weights ($100 \times$ saving in communication).
+This experiment shows the power and importance of both stages in FLASH in achieving a good performance.
+In contrast, the performance gap between the dense model and NST or PDST remarkably increases.